CONTACT US NOW | (925) 932-0201

 * If I miss the call, I'm afraid he won't try again.

-* I am biting my nails, picking skin, pulling my hair or doing other destructive things, because I am so upset thinking he might not love me enough.
+* I'm biting my nails, picking skin, pulling my hair, or doing other destructive things because I am so upset thinking he might not love me enough.

 * I find it so hard to be productive when he's around – but then again, I also find it hard to be productive when he's not.
 I'm so distracted.

-* I recently discovered my partner has a sex or porn addiction, and I am convinced it’s because I was somehow not “enough.”
+* I recently discovered my partner has sex or porn addictions and I am convinced it's because I was somehow not “enough.”

 Obviously, these are just examples.
 They may not apply to you directly, but I ask you to look at the theme running through all these bullet points: You are writing yourself off.

-One of the biggest challenges I face as a therapist is getting codependent women to realize and assert the fact that they do matter.
+One of the biggest challenges I face as a therapist who works with partners of sex addicts is getting codependent women to realize and assert the fact that they do matter.
 They have hopes, dreams, goals, interests, direction and worth of their own, but teasing that out of a woman in a codependent relationship can be a very long process.

 The first thing I want to do is congratulate you for taking this enormous first step.
 You’re investigating.
-The second thing I want you to do is reach out.
+The second thing I want you to do is to reach out to me at Neulia Compulsion Solutions.

 There’s no black & white “cure” for codependence.
 Every woman experiences her relationship differently, because she’s an individual, and deserves individual attention.
-Recovery from codependence is a process, and not an on-off switch.
+Recovery from codependence and being partners of sex addicts is a process, and not an on-off switch.